pkivolowitz/CSC1100-S-2020/Installing Python on Mac OS.md

 6. Back in the command prompt paste `pip install Downloa-0.16.2-cp37-cp37m-macosx_10_6_intel` and hit enter.
 Alert the instructor if the last line does not include "Successfully".

-7. Paste `pip install mutagen matplotlib` and hit enter.
+7. Paste `pip3 install mutagen matplotlib` and hit enter.
 Alert the instructor if the last line does not include "Successfully".

 ### Install Visual Studio Code